v1ggs/gulp-website-builder/README.md

 -  Use existing files from other modules as an example for how to create config and index files
 -  Include this new module in the main index file (next to `project-config.js`), in the 'M O D U L E S' section (search for 'ADD ALL MODULES HERE'), and create a watcher, if required.

-That's all.
-Then just navigate in your console to your project folder and type 'gulp'.
-On every config change the gulp process will restart and apply the new config.

 ## USAGE

 1. Use project config: